richardRadli/pill_detection/README.md

 the argument called **dataset_operation** in the **ConfigStreamNetwork** class in the `config.py` file (train, valid, test).

 Next step is to train the stream networks, this is Phase 1.
-There are two kind of backbones are available for this, the one published by Ling et al. [1], EfficientNet V1 b0 [2] and EfficientNet V2 s [4].
+There are two kind of backbones are available for this, EfficientNet V1 b0 [2] and EfficientNet V2 s [4].
 Make sure you train all four streams.
 Also, two loss functions are provided: triplet loss and hard mining triplet loss.
 The later will save the hardest triplets, which can be utilized in Phase 2.
 To copy the hardest samples into a directory, run `mine_hard_samples.py`.

 After the streams are trained, the last step is to train the fusion network, it is also called Phase 2.
-Still, there are two choices here: CNN, EfficientNet V1 b0, EfficientNet V2 s, but only one loss function: triplet loss.
+There are 5 choices for this, as listed above.
 If hard mining triplet loss was selected in Phase 1, the network will be trained on only the hardest samples.

 To evaluate the models, use `predict_fusion_network.py`.